-Who uses surrogacy depends significantly on personal circumstances.
-Same-sex surrogacy in the UK is also available for those who are wishing to have families of their own but who are unable to conceive and carry a child.
-Surrogacy is also an option for single individuals who cannot conceive naturally, whether due to their gender or a medical reason for surrogacy.
+Male same-sex intended parents use surrogacy in the UK when they are wishing to have families of their own.
+This would be with the addition of egg donation from either an altruistic or known donor.
+Surrogacy is also an option for single individuals who cannot conceive naturally, whether due to their gender or a medical reason.

 Surrogacy success rates depend on many factors, including:

-When it comes to fertility success, the age of the egg donor is the most important factor as it greatly affects the chances of successful conception and a successful pregnancy.
+When it comes to fertility success, the age of the egg provider is the most important factor as it greatly affects the chances of successful conception and a successful pregnancy.

 Intended parents come from all different backgrounds and experiences.
 Some are hopeful single parents, others are same-sex couples, while others have struggled with infertility for years.
 Whatever their background, intended parents all have one desire in common and that is to add to their families.
 For these people and many more, surrogacy makes those dreams of family a reality.
 The advantages of surrogacy are numerous: